rikardonm/lobs/README.md

 ## Design

 Various design choices were heavily based on the Zen of Python.

+### All files exist in the disk

+A limitation imposed by the framework to the Python language is that all executed code must be sourced from a file in disk.
+The rationale is the commonuse of the module's path by the exporters.

 ### Explicit library imports in project files